jp-sketchbook/bumpy/README.md

 # bumpy
 Physics / Audio toy for Oculus Quest made in Unity.

+## Notes
+This is as far as I'll take this and still call it a sketch.
+Might do some more work on this elsewhere and look into:
+* Adding an environment / level design
+* Music loops
+* Something happening / interactivity higher up from the floor
+* Player movement

 ## Credits
 Models from Google Poly:
 * [Tennis Ball](https://poly.google.com/view/4GfrdEiEmkb) by Google